-All lenders have their own specific requirements when assessing home loan applications but there are some home loan eligibility criteria that generally apply across the board.
+All lenders have their own specific requirements when assessing home loan applications but there are some home loan eligibility that generally apply across the board.
 Here are some of the most common home loan requirements and lender preferences to give you a head start in preparing your loan application.

 1. The type of borrower you are